shoaibk-dev/.com/content/post/yeah-this-is-my-101-st-blog-post.md

 > 777 / 101 = 7.(6930)(6930)(6930)(6930)... days per post 😱

 You know, sometimes we can't archive without help from the others.
 And yes, it's from you - who reading this line.
-You are the purpose, the Y (why) I wrote this thing.
+You are the purpose, the (why) I wrote this thing.

 I know my writing skill isn't good, my ideas aren't new, unique or shiny, but I believe that I gave you something (at least for entertainment or wasting your time, haha).
 I believe that I will improve it as long as I write.
 Btw, I have a plan to stop writing when no one reads this blog for a month.
 Maybe the plan will never come true!
 Maybe not ?! 😜